Maëlle Lakrar

-Maëlle Ourida Louisette Lakrar (born 27 May 2000) is a French professional footballer who plays as a defender for Division 1 Féminine club Montpellier and the France national team.
+Maëlle Ourida Louisette Lakrar (born 27 May 2000) is a French professional footballer who plays as a defender for Liga F club Real Madrid and the France national team.

 Club career

 A former youth academy player of Salon BAF, Lakrar joined Division 2 Féminine club Marseille in August 2015 at the age of fifteen.

 In July 2018, she moved to Montpellier.

+On 4 July 2024, Lakrar joined Liga F club Real Madrid.

 International career

-Lakrar is a former French youth international and was part of France under-19 squad which won the 2019 UEFA Championship.
+Lakrar has represented France at different youth levels.
+She was part of the France squad at the 2018 FIFA U-20 Women's World Cup.
+She was part of the France under-19 squad which won the 2019 UEFA Women's Under-19 Championship.
+For her performances, she was named in the Team of the Tournament.

 In February 2023, Lakrar received her first call-up to the senior team for the 2023 Tournoi de France.
 She made her debut on 18 February 2023 in a 5–1 win against Uruguay.

+On 6 June 2023, Lakrar was named in the 26-player preliminary squad for the 2023 FIFA Women's World Cup.
+She was also named in the final 23-player squad on 4 July 2023.
+Lakrar scored her first international goals against Republic of Ireland on 6 July 2023, scoring in the 45th+1st minute and the 61st minute.
+She would later score in the World Cup against Panama on 2 August 2023, scoring in the 21st minute.

+Lakrar was part of the France squad that were runners-up in the 2023–24 UEFA Women's Nations League.
+In July 2024, she was named in France's squad for the 2024 Olympics.
+In June 2025, she was named in the squad for the UEFA Women's Euro 2025.